FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 # Alleles and Genotypes

-- A SNP with two alleles (A and a) has 3 possible (unordered) genotype: AA, Aa/aA, aa.
+- A SNP with two alleles (A and a) has 3 possible (unordered) genotypes: AA, Aa/aA, aa.
 - **Homozygous** genotype: same allelic type (AA or aa);
 - **Heterozygous** genotype: different allelic type (Aa/aA).